holoride

 Procedural generation often requires that we place objects at certain minimum distances from each other to prevent overlaps.
 An example for this could be trees or houses that should be distributed across an area in a natural manner.
 To achieve this, we introduce Poisson Disc Sampling.

-provide a deterministic behavior (i.e. passing the same position with the same set of parameters will always result in
+It is important to note here that the underlying random generator is seeded with hashed geographical coordinates to provide a deterministic behavior (i.e. passing the same position with the same set of parameters will always result in the same cluster).

 The Distribution curve parameter was additionally implemented to extend the basic Poisson Disc Sampling algorithm with a user-defined density function.
 While the x-axis displays the normalized distance [0..1] from the cluster's center to its edge, the y-axis shows the relative density at that distance.
 Using this parameter the user can break up the uniform shape of the cluster and introduce more variance.